-And you’ll also find links on our Podcasts web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (also a long-running program, hosted by TAGSRWC’s Kevin Burke) and the Mayberry Bible Study Podcast (another one hosted by Allan Newsome).
+And you’ll also find links on our Podcasts web page to another outstanding Mayberry-related podcast: Burke on Mayberry, also a long-running program, hosted by TAGSRWC’s Kevin Burke.

-TAGSRWC’s official page on Facebook so far has around 250,000 Mayberry friends!
+TAGSRWC’s official page on Facebook so far has around 250,000 Likes and almost that many followers!
 You can find us at www.facebook.com/tagsrwc.
 If you haven’t already dropped by the page, we hope you’ll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

 We also have links in our “Liked by this Page” section to the pages of several TAGSRWC chapters on Facebook (including the Gomer and Goober Pyle Comic Book Literary Guild), as well as to Facebook pages of Mayberry Days®, the Andy Griffith Museum, TAGS actors and others..

 In case you’re not familiar with MeWe, it’s similar to Facebook.
 It’s just smaller and a bit calmer.
 It has no ads.
-So, it’s more like a quiet street like Willow or Woods Way compared to the hustle and bustle of Main Street in downtown Mayberry. (“You’re on my foot!
+So, it’s more along the lines of a quiet street like Willow or Woods Way as compared to the hustle and bustle of Main Street in downtown Mayberry. (“You’re on my foot!
 You’re on my foot!”)
-So, if you’re looking to “relax, slow down, take it easy,” check out some of the TAGSRWC groups on MeWe.
+If you’re looking to “relax, slow down, take it easy,” then you might want to check out some of the TAGSRWC groups on MeWe.